Honors & Awards

 » Tom Osborne Citizenship Team (2016)

-Omaha native Michael Decker heads into the 2017 season as a front runner to take over as Nebraska's starting center.
-Decker was a highly recruited offensive guard, but shifted his focus to center in the spring of 2016, and was NU's No. 2 center as a redshirt freshman.
-The 6-4, 300-pound Decker has added more than 20 pounds of muscle through the Huskers' weight program since arriving in LIncoln.
+Omaha native Michael Decker heads into the 2017 season as a leading candidate to take over as Nebraska’s starting center.
+Decker was a highly recruited offensive guard, but shifted his focus to center in the spring of 2016 and was NU’s No. 2 center as a redshirt freshman.

+The 6-4, 305-pound Decker has added more than 20 pounds of muscle through the Husker strength program since arriving in Lincoln.
 Decker is a standout off the field, earning Academic All-Big Ten honors in 2016.
+He carries a 3.736 cumulative grade-point average.

 2016 (Redshirt Freshman)